 How Much Does Illinois State University Cost?overall average net price of Illinois State is $20,895.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 Net Price by Income Group for Illinois State

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Illinois State, see our tuition and fees and room and board pages.

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Illinois State, approximately 61% of students took out student loans averaging $7,729 a year.
 That adds up to $30,916 over four years for those students.

-How Much Money Do Illinois State Graduates Make?students who graduate with a bachelor's degree from Illinois State make about $47,100 a year during their first few years of employment after graduation.
+How Much Money Do Illinois State Graduates Make?students who graduate from Illinois State with a bachelor's degree go on to jobs where they make an average salary of $47,100 in their early years.
 This is good news for future Illinois State graduates since it is 18% more than the average college graduate's salary of $39,802 per year.